-- 3.1 In reviewing its Statement of Licensing Policy the Authority has taken into account the views of: - Northumbria Police - Tyne and Wear Fire and Rescue Service - Public Health Authority - Local Health Board - Holders of premises and personal licences and club premises certificates, and any representative bodies of these - Local businesses, residents and any representative bodies of these. - 3.2 The Authority also consulted with tourism organisations, performers, unions, Drug Action Team, Planning Services, Community Safety, Tyne and Wear Passenger Transport Executive, the Local Safeguarding Children Board, Director of Public Health and other organisations. - A full list of those consulted in preparing this Policy is set out at Appendix 2.
-The views of all of these persons and bodies will be given appropriate weight in determining this Policy. - 3.3 A 6 week consultation took place between 6 August 2018 and 16 September 2018 and the Authority followed best practice on consultation as set out by the Department for Business, Energy and Industrial Strategy (BEIS). - 3.4 Publication of the Policy was advertised on the Authority's website, local newspapers as well as by way of Notices at public libraries. - The Policy was approved by Council on 22 November 2018 and was published via the Authority's website on 26 November 2018.
+- 4.1 In reviewing its Statement of Licensing Policy the Authority has taken into account the views of: - Northumbria Police - Tyne and Wear Fire and Rescue Service - Public Health Authority - Local Health Board - Holders of Premises and Personal Licences and Club Premises Certificates, and any representative bodies of these - Local businesses, residents, and any representative bodies of these. - 4.2 The Authority also consulted with tourism organisations, performers, unions, Drug Action Team, Planning Services, Community Safety, Tyne and Wear Passenger Transport Executive, the North Tyneside Safeguarding Children Partnership, Director of Public Health, and other organisations. - A full list of those consulted in preparing this Policy is set out in Appendix 2.
+The views of all of these persons and bodies will be given appropriate weight in determining this Policy. - 4.3 [A 6-week consultation took place between xx and xx 2023 and the Authority followed best practice on consultation as set out by the Government Consultation Principles.] - 4.4 [Publication of the Policy was advertised on the Authority's website, local newspapers as well as by way of Notices at public libraries.] - 4.5 The Policy was approved by full Council on xxx and was published via the Authority's website on xx.

-Section 4 Administration, Exercise and Delegation of Functions
+Administration, Exercise and Delegation of Functions

-- 4.1 Under the Act the Authority has responsibility for a wide range of licensing decisions and functions and has established a Licensing Committee to administer some of them. - 4.2 Appreciating the need to provide a speedy, efficient and cost-effective service to all parties involved in the licensing process, the Licensing Committee delegates certain decisions and functions and has established a number of Sub-Committees to deal with determining individual applications. - 4.3 Further, with many of the decisions and functions being administrative in nature, the grant of non-contentious applications, including for example those licences and certificates where no representations have been made, are delegated to the Authority's licensing officers.
-All matters dealt with by officers will be reported for information and comment to the annual Licensing Committee meeting. - 4.4 The table shown at Appendix 1 sets out the current scheme of delegation of decision-making and functions to the Licensing Committee, Sub-Committees and officers. - 4.5 This form of delegation will be without prejudice to officers referring an application to a Sub-Committee, or a Sub-Committee to the Full Committee, if considered appropriate in the circumstances of a particular case.
+- 5.1 Under the Licensing Act 2003 the Authority has responsibility for a wide range of licensing decisions and functions and has established a Licensing Committee to administer most of them. - 5.2 Appreciating the need to provide a speedy, efficient, and costeffective service to all parties involved in the licensing process, the Licensing Committee delegates certain decisions and functions and has established a number of Sub-Committees to deal with determining individual applications. - 5.3 Further, with many of the decisions and functions being administrative in nature, the grant of non-contentious applications, including for example those licences and certificates where no representations have been made, are delegated to the Authority's licensing officers.
+All matters dealt with by officers will be reported for information and comment to the annual Licensing Committee meeting. - 5.4 The table shown at Appendix 1 sets out the current scheme of delegation of decision-making and functions to the Licensing Committee, Sub-Committees, and officers. - 5.5 This form of delegation will be without prejudice to officers referring an application to a Sub-Committee, or a Sub-Committee to the Full Committee, if considered appropriate in the circumstances of a particular case.